beaorn/elixirdaze2018/README.md

     - When a network is partitioned you can either be available or consistent
     - Some problems need consistency
     - available vs consistent
+      - Available
+        - Every request receives a response without guarantee that it contains the most recent write
+      - Consistent
+        - Every read receives the most recent write but may not always receive a response
+      - AP - Available during partitions
+      - CP - Consistent during partitions
     - paxos => raft
     - logs - linearized writes on top of rocksdb, replicated across all nodes
+    - Leader/follower distributed system design

 ### Crypto + Concurrency - [Anna Neyzberg](https://twitter.com/ANeyzb)